Blog

 Royal College Minutes Reveal Privileged Access to Leng Review – UMAPs Was Shut Out

-Official minutes from two Royal Colleges appear to show that organisations opposed to the physician associate role were given ongoing, privileged access to the Leng Review process, including advance sight of potential recommendations and...
+Official minutes from multiple Royal Colleges appear to show that organisations opposed to the physician associate role were given ongoing, privileged access to the Leng Review process, including advance sight of potential recommendations and weekly reports...

 UMAPs Welcomes GMC and RCoA Wins